Table of Contents

 Though climate sensitivity and concerns-for-the-cause were always in the trend, what has changed now is the realization that vague sustainability promises act as a deterrent for customers.

-And brands are not just becoming aware of it- they are acting on it also.
+And brands are not just becoming aware of it but also acting on it.
 Rebecca Minkoff has started to use an AI-powered transparency tool that showcases how much water and material it requires to produce each item.